 The unique Amphibious Marine skirt system uses a minimum amount of fabric while maximizing hover height and durability.
 Maintenance on the 36 ounce urethane coated fabric is commonly done on a seasonal basis, unlike some craft that require work after each run.
 Thin layers of urethane film or urethane coated fabric can be bonded to the six discrete wear areas on skirt, using a single part contact adhesive or hot air welder.
 Seasonal maintenance is completed in a matter of a few hours with very little material cost.

 When the engine is started the automatic clutch gives a smooth start for the fan and propeller immediately inflating the skirt to its full operating width.
 The lift system is fully operational at a very low throttle setting allowing for exceptional control without the need to operate the fan and propeller separately.
 The multi-compartment skirt system is unique in its capability to handle waves and wakes that would leave most craft with their nose in the water struggling to get moving again.
-The skirt width as measured at the ground contact point, 11 feet wide, and is 13.8 feet from outside to outside.
+Skirt width as measured at the ground contact point, 11 feet wide, and is 13.8 feet from outside to outside.
 When the engine is shut down the skirt system automatically folds down to 8 1/2 feet for trailering.

-The design has proven itself over the last 18 years, on trips as long as 1400 miles from Seattle to Juneau Alaska up the inside passage and an 1800 mile trip to the Arctic Ocean.
+This design has proven itself over the last 18 years, on trips as long as 1400 miles from Seattle to Juneau Alaska up the inside passage and an 1800 mile trip to the Arctic Ocean.

 Detailed specifications are available in the form of a downloadable PDF for your viewing or printing and there is a brochure as well.
 Please view the videos and photographs and feel free to e-mail or call with questions.

 Base price: Call for factory direct pricing.